modelica/ModelicaSpecification/RationaleMCP/0036/README.md

 - Few corner cases.
 - Easy to recognize for humans and tools.
 - Straightforward to implement.
 Adapting the existing prototype to the new syntax was straightforward.
+- The special binding equation is ignored for equation counting.

 Remaining:
-- Decide if the way to go
+- Decide if the way to go.
+Proposal: Yes
-- Name of operator (measurement, reinit, ...)
+- Name of operator (measurement, reinit, ...).
+Proposal: reinit
+- Must the partition have a discretization method?
+Proposal: No
-- Figure out how it impacts equation count and write specification text (a few paragraphs)
+- Write specification text (a few paragraphs)

 # Semantics
-The operator is only legal in a "Clocked Discretized Continuous-Time Partition", and was originally defined as "means that 'x' is first seen as a state, but after index reduction x is no longer a state and x=xs replaces the integration of der(x)", but that seems unclear.
+The operator is only legal in a "Clocked Discretized Continuous-Time Partition", but the original semantics was unclear

 Thus we present an alternative below,

-## Original semantics
+## Original semantics (only of historic interest)
-The operator is only legal in a "Clocked Discretized Continuous-Time Partition".
+The operator is only legal in a "Clocked Discretized Continuous-Time Partition", and means that 'x' is first seen as a state, but after index reduction x is no longer a state and x=xs replaces the integration of der(x)

 The meaning is that
 1. StateSelect.always is defined for variable x.